Pålægschokolade

 Pålægschokolade (lit. 'chocolate to lay on' or 'chocolate topping') are thin slices of chocolate (or vekao) that are used as a topping (in Danish, pålæg) on bread, such as rugbrød or white bread, similar to how chocolate spread is used in many countries.
 It is common in Denmark.

-It is available in both milk and dark chocolate, with the milk variety being more common (the Danish confectionery Toms sells 70% milk and 30% dark).
+It is available in both milk and dark chocolate, with the milk variety being more common (the Danish confectioner Toms sells 70% milk and 30% dark).

 It was originally introduced to the Danish market by Galle & Jessen in 1963.